Pylons/pyramid/docs/narr/security.rst

 *instance* if you need instance-level security, or it can be defined on the model *class* if you just need type-level security.

-For example, an ACL might be attached to model for a blog via its
+For example, an ACL might be attached to the model for a blog via its
 class:

 .. code-block:: python